 - The captain of IJN Yamato was said to have asked two junior officers to tie him to the ship's compass as the battleship was sinking.
 He then ordered the two to evacuate over their desires to die with him.

 - Notably not a prominent tradition in the US Navy.
 A captain who abandons ship prematurely is labeled a coward, and one that abandons ship before taking every reasonable effort to see to the safety of his crew is likely to be labeled a Dirty Coward.
-But, the captain should at least make an effort to abandon ship himself.
+But, once the crew is safely evacuated, the captain should at least make an effort to abandon ship himself.
 If the captain goes down with his ship, both need to be replaced.
 Ships are more expensive to replace, but a good Captain takes considerably longer to make.

 - Subverted in the case of the Admiral Graf Spee.
 The captain, Hans Langsdorff, should have gone down with that ship when he ordered it scuttled on December 18, 1939, but his officers convinced him not to.
 So he killed himself the next day, a symbolic act of dying with his ship.